A T2D’s Guide to Natural Disasters

 Consider evacuating to a city or center near a medical facility where you can be treated if you have a medical emergency.
 Living with type 2 or being related to a person with T2D means being prepared—not only for the day-to-day challenges, but also, and more importantly, for disaster.
 Whether it’s an earthquake, fire, flood, or simple power shortage, you’ll need certain supplies to ensure your safety or the safety of your loved one.
 When creating your T2D Emergency Kit, assemble these essentials, so when it’s go-time, there’s no stopping you.

-Any prescription or over-the-counter drug that’s a part of your regimen.
+A two-week supply of your prescriptions or over-the-counter drugs that are part of your regimen.
 Make sure to keep medicines in their original containers for easy identification.
-Include a list of all prescriptions and a copy of your health insurance details in case you need to refill them.

 Diabetes tag or medical bracelet that indicates that you have type 2 diabetes

 The go-to device for testing your blood sugar levels.
 Don’t forget extra testing strips and lancets.
 If you use a continuous glucose monitor (CGM), make sure to pack extra supplies in case you need to replace it sooner than expected.